Three Studies for a Portrait of Muriel Belcher

 Three Studies for a portrait of Muriel Belcher is an oil-on-canvas triptych painting by the Irish born English artist Francis Bacon, completed in 1966.
 It portrays Muriel Belcher, described by musician George Melly as a "benevolent witch", and the charismatic founder and proprietress of The Colony Room Club, a private drinking house at 41 Dean Street, Soho, London, where Bacon was a regular throughout the late 1940s to late 1960s.

 The two became friends soon after she opened the club in 1948, and Bacon helped her cultivate its reputation as a seedy but convivial meeting place for artists, writers, musicians, homosexuals and bohemians.
 At its height, regular patrons included Lucian Freud, Jeffrey Bernard, John Deakin and Henrietta Moraes.

 Belcher died in 1979.
-Having been exhibited at Tate, London, and Galeries nationales du Grand Palais, Paris, The triptych is i n a private collection.
+Having been exhibited at Tate, London, and Galeries nationales du Grand Palais, Paris, The triptych is in a private collection.

 Model

 Both Belcher and Bacon shared a sharp, dry and caustic wit, which bordered on sarcastic and aloof disdain.
 They cultivated an at times intimidating atmosphere, and she became the subject of several of his paintings, including Seated Woman (Portrait of Muriel Belcher), which in sold 2007 for €13.7 million.
 Bacon did not paint from life sittings, and it is likely that he painted this triptych from photographs taken by Deakin.